Business Computing BSc (Hons)

 Get in touch

-Business Computing BSc (Hons) approaches computing from a professional perspective and is designed to tackle the application of technology in a commercial context.
+The University of Northampton’s Business Computing BSc approaches computing from a professional perspective and is designed to tackle the application of technology in a commercial context.
 It explores the design, implementation, and application of technical solutions to industry’s challenges.

 In a climate increasingly reliant on computing solutions, companies require individuals who can craft robust, reliable and user-friendly systems that drive organisational solutions.
-Business Computing BSc (Hons) develops the practical skills and knowledge you need to be part of this dynamic industry.
+The Business Computing degree develops the practical skills and knowledge you need to be part of this dynamic industry.

 Highlights